-Our school caterers are Leicestershire Traded Services.
+Our school caterers have recently moved to Caterlink.
 They provide a delicious menu for the children to choose from.
 Vegetarian alternatives are available.

 All pupils in Reception, Year 1 and 2 are encouraged to take advantage of their free school meal entitlement.